 Improving fund information for life and pension customers

-We asked the independent consultancy firm, Square Mile, to undertake a quarterly review of the performance of all Old Mutual Wealth Life Assurance Ltd funds available to off-platform life and pension customers.
+We undertake a quarterly review of the performance of all Old Mutual Wealth Life Assurance Ltd funds available to off-platform life and pension customers.
 The purpose is to identify any funds that have consistently underperformed over the past three years.
 This is in line with FCA best practice from their Finalised Guidance ‘FG16/8 Fair treatment of long-standing customers in the life insurance sector’.

-In Q2 2019 the review identified eleven funds out of 600 in our life and pensions fund range as consistently underperforming.
+In Q3 2019 the review identified 13 funds out of 600 in our life and pensions fund range as consistently underperforming.

 The most recent report is below.

 The review will be repeated quarterly in order to identify consistently underperforming funds in a timely manner, and to communicate this to you and your clients.
-If your clients are invested in one of the underperforming funds they will also receive the most recent version of the report alongside their next annual statement.
+The report will only be made available online for you and your clients to refer to each quarter and will be referenced accordingly in their annual statement.
+We no longer mail the report to clients invested in these funds.

 You can view copies of all previously produced quarterly reports here.